 The Health Select Committee is investigating people’s views.

 Parliament’s Health Select Committee is conducting an investigation into ending one’s life (suicide) in New Zealand.
-As part of this investigation, they are hearing what people’s attitudes are about the legalisation of assisted suicide: whether it should become legal to encourage or help someone else commit suicide.
+As part of this investigation, they are hearing what people’s attitudes are about the legalisation of assisted suicide: whether it should become legal to encourage or help someone else die by suicide.
+More information on the investigation here.

 Are you informed about the issue?